West India Regiments: Caribbean Regiment

 Another West Indies regiment was formed in 1944, this time called the Caribbean Regiment.
 This consisted of members of the local militia forces, as well as direct recruits.
 The regiment conducted brief training in Trinidad and the United States, before being sent to Italy.
 Once there, the regiment performed a number of general duties behind the front lines—these included the escort of 4,000 prisoners of war from Italy to Egypt.
 Subsequently, the regiment undertook mine clearance around the Suez Canal.
 The regiment returned to the Caribbean in 1946 to be disbanded, having not seen front line action—this was due to inadequate training and partly because of the political impact in the British West Indies if it had incurred heavy casualties.

 Sierra Leone Creoles

-As noted above, the West India Regiment provided detachments for service in West Africa for over a hundred years.
+As noted above, the West India Regiment provided detachments for service in West Africa for more than a hundred years.
 This began when the 2nd WIR was sent to Sierra Leone to quell a rebellion of West Indian settlers in 1819.
 Upon completion of their service, some soldiers of this and subsequent WIR regiments remained in West Africa and intermarried with other Sierra Leone Creole settlers, whose descendants today are the Sierra Leone Creole people.